- Contribute Content

 Changing Work and Family Relationships in a Global Economy

-Speakers for the 2014 Conference include:
+Speakers for the 2014 Conference included:

-Tammy Allen, University of South Florida * Lotte Bailyn, MIT * Marian Baird, University of Sydney (Australia) * Shelley Correll, Stanford University * Pearl Dykstra, Erasmus University Rotterdam (Netherlands) * Ellen Galinsky, Families and Work Institute * Jeffrey Greenhaus, Drexel University * Dan Henry, Bright Horizons * Jeff Hill, Brigham Young University * Arlie Hochschild, University of California Berkeley * Sue Lewis, Middlesex University (UK) * Phyllis Moen, University of Minnesota * Natalia Sarkisian, Boston College * Jennifer Swanberg, University of Maryland * Shelley MacDermid Wadsworth, Purdue University * and more!
+Tammy Allen, University of South Florida * Lotte Bailyn, MIT * Marian Baird, University of Sydney (Australia) * Shelley Correll, Stanford University * Pearl Dykstra, Erasmus University Rotterdam (Netherlands) * Ellen Galinsky, Families and Work Institute * Jeffrey Greenhaus, Drexel University * Jeff Hill, Brigham Young University * Arlie Hochschild, University of California Berkeley * Sue Lewis, Middlesex University (UK) * Phyllis Moen, University of Minnesota * Natalia Sarkisian, Boston College * Jennifer Swanberg, University of Maryland * Shelley MacDermid Wadsworth, Purdue University * and more!

-Fresh and innovative submissions responsive to the conference theme of Changing Work and Family Relationships in a Global Economy are especially encouraged.
+Fresh and innovative submissions responsive to the conference theme of Changing Work and Family Relationships in a Global Economy were especially encouraged.
 The global economy is transforming the way work is done.
 Work intensification and wide variation across societies in over- and under-employment is creating new issues for individuals, families, employers and nations.
 Advancing technology blurring work and home and social boundaries, the growing power of social media, and the coming of age of the "Digital Natives" are reshaping the fundamental meaning of "work," "family," and "life."
 Increasing globalization and the growing footprint of transnational companies and growing international work and social systems, requires looking both within and across cultures to understand changing work and family relationships.
 Indeed, cultural values surrounding gender, norms concerning collectivism and individualism in achieving the greater good, and national attributions as to whether work and family issues are best served by government, employer or individual initiatives require scientific and practical scrutiny and evidence-based debate.

 - Stimulate interdisciplinary and cross-national sharing of innovative research and approaches to work and family.